m3rciful/telegram-bot/README.md

 You can also set the `RUN_MODE` environment variable instead of using the `--mode` command-line option.

+Use the optional `--diagnostics` flag to log environment information at startup.

 5. Start the bot in polling mode (development):
    ```bash
    python main.py --mode polling